Soulcalibur: Soulcalibur: Lost Swords

 Released in 2014, Soulcalibur: Lost Swords is a free-to-play video game distributed through the PlayStation Network.
 It is a strictly single-player game based on Soulcalibur V in which the goal is for the player to collect loot, including raw materials and weapons, through battles in the new Quest Mode.

 Soulcalibur: Unbreakable Soul

-Initially trademarked by Bandai Namco in October 2013, Soulcalibur: Unbreakable Soul was announced on Bandai Namco's Global Gamer's Day 2014 for the mobile phones, the first installment made specifically for the platform, this time iOS (the previous mobile game was an Android port of Soulcalibur).
+Initially trademarked by Bandai Namco in October 2013, Soulcalibur: Unbreakable Soul was announced on Bandai Namco's Global Gamer's Day 2014 for iOS, the third Soulcalibur game to be released on a mobile platform, after an iOS and Android port of Soulcalibur and the Java-based cellphone game Soulcalibur Mobile.
 Released on May 8, 2014, Unbreakable Soul is a card-based fighting game where players can pick different attack cards to strike enemies.
-Elemental system makes a return from Soulcalibur: Lost Swords; players can mix the cards with one of the five elements: fire, water, wind, light, and dark.
+The elemental system makes a return from Soulcalibur: Lost Swords; players can mix cards with one of five elements: fire, water, wind, light, and dark.
 There are over 200 weapons as well as more than 150 player avatars featured.
 The game's story revolves around Cassandra and Edge Master in their efforts to find the fragments of Soul Edge.
 Unbreakable Soul received unfavorable reviews.